idaholab/moose/framework/doc/content/syntax/Constraints/index.md

   operate on

-As suggested by the above required parameters, the user must do some mesh work before they can use a `RealMortarConstraint` object.
+As suggested by the above required parameters, the user must do some mesh work before they can use a `MortarConstraint` object.
 The easiest way to prepare the mesh is to assign boundary IDs to the slave and master sides of the interface when creating the mesh in their 3rd-party meshing software (e.g. Cubit or Gmsh).
 If these boundary IDs exist, then the lower dimensional blocks can be